javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 When the browser loads the page, it "reads" (another word: "parses") HTML text and generates DOM objects from it.
 For element nodes most standard HTML attributes automatically become properties of DOM objects.

-For instance, if the tag is `<body id="page">`, then the DOM object will have `body.id="page"`.
+For instance, if the tag is `<body id="page">`, then the DOM object has `body.id="page"`.

-But the mapping is not one-to-one!
-In this chapter we'll see that DOM properties and attributes are linked, but they may be different.
+But the attribute-property mapping is not one-to-one!
+In this chapter we'll pay attention to separate these two notions, to see how to work with them, when they are same, and when they are different.

 [cut]